bosque-juan/bosque-juan/README.md

 <h1>Hi!
 My pleasure having you here</h1>

 <h4>
-  Let me introduce myself. <b>
+  Let me introduce myself. <br>
   My name is Juan, and I am a Backend / Full Stack Developer.
-While I focus mainly on Backend development, I also have experience building frontends with React and TypeScript.
+While I focus mainly on Backend development, I also have experience building frontends with React and TypeScript. <br>
-  Currently, I am studying Computer Programming at UTN, where I have gained amazing experience and valuable knowledge.
+  Currently, I am studying Computer Programming at UTN, where I have gained amazing experience and valuable knowledge.<br>
-  My goals are to work in an IT company where I can provide solutions, apply my knowledge, and grow professionally.
+  My goals are to work in an IT company where I can provide solutions, apply my knowledge, and grow professionally.<br>
   I am passionate about continuous learning, sharing knowledge, and helping people meet their technical needs.
 </h4>